 Assembly Bill 347 amends section 59.365 (3) (a) of the statutes to create an exception for certain fees charged by counties for coroner or medical examiner services.
-Specifically, the bill allows counties that transition from providing coroner or lay medical examiner services to physician medical examiner services between December 1, 2024, and July 1, 2025, to set the fees for signing death records and issuing cremation permits at an amount exceeding the rates in effect on April 17, 2015, by up to $100.
-This provision allows counties to establish these fees without being restricted by changes in the U.S. consumer price index.
+Specifically, the bill allows counties that transition from providing coroner or lay medical examiner services to physician medical examiner services between December 1, 2024, and July 1, 2025, to set the fees for signing death records and issuing cremation permits at amounts exceeding those in effect on April 17, 2015, by up to $100.
+This provision permits fee adjustments without regard to changes in the U.S. consumer price index, which is a departure from current law that limits fee increases to the annual percentage change in the index.

 Statutes affected: Bill Text: 59.365(3)(a), 59.365